 This period generally ranges anywhere from 30 seconds to 30 minutes; depending upon the asset and your strategy.

 The strike price is that price that you have paid for a specific option.
 The difference between the closing price and the strike price will determine whether or not you are “in the money” at the time of expiry.

 The payout is simply how much the broker will offer you in the event that a trade is profitable.
 Most have a fixed rate such as 80 per cent and there can also be times when a small payout is provided in the event that a trade loses.

 Even professional traders tend to stick with a few sectors that they know well.
 This is the beauty of binary trading, as you are able to choose numerous underlying assets from within a variety of markets.
 Some common areas include:

 - Forex (currency) pairs

 It is wise to become familiar with at least one of these areas.
-You will then be able to take full advantage of advanced platforms such as those offered through CMC Markets.
+You will then be able to take full advantage of advanced platforms.

 The Principle Behind Leveraged Trades